top of page

 The Lower Galilee experienced a large influx of Jews after the Bar Kochba Revolt.
 Judea was depopulated after the Bar Kochba Revolt and its Jewish population was murdered, sold into slavery, died from starvation or forced to immigrate.
 However, a sizable proportion of the population managed to escape to the Lower Galilee, including the rabbinic leadership.
 In many parts of the Lower Galilee almost all the hilltops would be Jewish settlements.

 What is there to do in the Upper Galilee?
 First, head to Safed for a day.
 There is much to see there.
 Consider also half a day in Pekin.
 It’s a delightful place and there are nearby places to visit.
 I also describe four excellent hikes - Nahal Amud and Nahal Betzet are not difficult and are both suitable for a family hike.
 Nahal Tsalmon is very easy, but shorter than these two other hikes.
 Nahal Kziv is spectacular, but the return stretch of the circular hike I describe is slightly difficult and not suitable for younger children.
+To make it easier, you can return the way you came.
 For a relaxing trip, visit the synagogue of Baram.

 bottom of page